sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

 Step 4 : Set Fire Configurations for S3
 -----------------------

-Since the Role has been successfully set up, in the previous steps, so now we are ready to configure it in the Fire Insights.
+Since the Role has been successfully set up, in the previous steps, so now we are ready to configure it in the Sparkflows.

 Follow the steps given below to complete the configuration:

-1. Login to Fire Insights application:
+1. Login to Sparkflows application:

-   Once you login to Fire Insights application, click on **ADMINISTRATION** tab located on top, it will take you to the configuration page.
+   Once you login to Sparkflows application, click on **ADMINISTRATION** tab located on top, it will take you to the configuration page.

    .. figure:: ../../_assets/aws/glue/config.PNG
       :alt: aws